Fracking Shale Gas

 The biggest disadvantages of fracking shale gas is that hydraulic fracking is a very water intensive activity, hence the name “hydrofracking”, using a fracking fluid of approximately 90% water and a 10% mixture of sand and chemical additives.
 The same well area, known as a well pad, can be fracked many times over in different directions using millions and millions of litres of water per day in the process.

 Many people are unhappy that hydraulic fracturing uses too much of our most precious natural resource, (water) to mine for a gas that is far less valuable.
 But the volume of water consumed by each fracking process will vary depending on its location and rock geology and the recycling and reusing of this waste water will help cut down on the clean water consumed by fracking.

 We have seen in simple terms that hydraulic fracturing involves injecting a fracturing fluid (a mixture of water, sand and chemicals) at high pressures into a bore-well that penetrates deep below the Earth’s surface to crack the rock and access the shale gas.

 By using a pressurised water-filled pipe the fracking process creates fractures and fissures deep below the ground’s surface.
 These fissures cause the ground to crack, releasing natural gas and oil to flow more feely from the underground formations into a well that can then be harvested for energy use.

 Fracking Shale Gas has unlocked a new source of power from the planet by allowing natural gas deposits trapped deep in the Earth which would not be feasible to recover in any other way to be released and captured for use in our homes, businesses, and as an alternative fuel for some cars.

-But fracking shale gas is a high risk activity that can potentially impact on human health and have wider environmental issues.
+But fracking shale gas is a high risk activity that can potentially impact on human health as well as having wider environmental issues.
 Renewable energy alternatives, energy savings and a significant reduction in CO2 emissions are the only viable path to an environmentally sustainable future.